google/flatbuffers/docs/source/tutorial.md

     Monster monster = Monster.GetRootAsMonster(new ByteBuffer(bytes));
     ```

-!!! warning "BINARY mode"

-    Again, make sure you read the bytes in BINARY mode, otherwise the buffer may
+Again, make sure you read the bytes in BINARY mode, otherwise the buffer may be
-    be corrupted.
+corrupted.

 In most languages, the returned object is just a "view" of the data with helpful
 accessors.
 Data is typically not copied out of the backing buffer.
 This also